Whitco Security Screen Door Lock Handle…

 Top picks for 2026

-Six picks.
-Each chosen for a specific use case.
-Prices accurate at time of writing — buybox availability moves around on Amazon AU, so the on-page price may differ slightly.
+Three picks, one for each way you plug in.
+All three are Kensington VeriMark keys, because that's the line an Australian retailer actually stocks with local warranty.
+Prices accurate at time of writing; buybox availability moves around on Amazon AU, so the on-page price may differ slightly.

-Connector: USB-C + NFC • Standards: FIDO2, WebAuthn, U2F, OATH-TOTP, Smart Card, OpenPGP • Form: fixed-body epoxy
+Connector: USB-C • Standards: FIDO2, WebAuthn, U2F, on-key fingerprint • Form: compact body, cap + tether

 View on Amazon AU Full specs